 She has been busy all day.

-Nick and John have been running for an hour.
+Lisa and Billy have been running for an hour.

 He has been a teacher for a year now.